-Three of the four ocean pools are at the southern end, the steps from Grant Reserve lead to McIvers Baths is the last remaining ocean pool for women and children only, nearby Wylie’s Baths has an elevated timber deck and Ross Jones Memorial Pool is next to the surf lifesaving club.
+Three of Coogee’s ocean pools are at the southern end of the beach.
+The steps from Grant Reserve leads to McIver Baths, the last ocean pool in Australia reserved for women and children only.
+Wylie’s Baths has an elevated timber deck and Ross Jones Memorial Pool is next to the surf lifesaving club, bordered by sandcastle-like concrete turrets.
 Giles Baths is a natural rock pool at the foot of the northern headland.

 Things to do

-Besides swimming and relaxing on soft sand, Coogee Beach is where you can start, or finish, the Bondi to Coogee Coastal Walk.
-The 6km trail winds along sandstone cliffs to other pretty beaches, including Bronte and Clovelly.
-You can spot whales along the coast between May and November during their annual migration.
+Besides swimming and relaxing on the soft sand, Coogee Beach is where you can start, or finish, the Bondi to Coogee Coastal Walk.
+The 6km track winds along sandstone cliffs to other pretty eastern Sydney beaches, including Bronte and Clovelly.
+It’s also a great vantage point to spot whales along the coast between May and November during their annual migration.

 You’ll find a range of places to stay for a weekend escape or beach holiday.
-Crowne Plaza makes for a comfortable stay is you want to be right by the ocean, there are self-contained rooms at the Adina Apartments a few blocks back from the beach and there is also a range of budget backpacker hostels.
+Crowne Plaza or the Coogee Bay Hotel makes for a comfortable stay if you want to be right by the ocean.
+There are self-contained rooms at the Adina Apartments a few blocks back from the beach and there is also a range of budget backpacker hostels.

-Getting to Coogee is easy by public transport, with buses stopping next to Coogee Beach, a popular beach for families with young children.
-It’s about a half hour trip from inner city Surry Hills or the hub of Central station or just under an hour from Newtown in the inner west.
+Getting to Coogee is easy by public transport, with buses stopping right next to Coogee Beach, a popular beach for families with young children.
+It’s about a half-hour trip from inner city Surry Hills and the transport hub of Central Station or just under an hour from Newtown in the inner west.